UwailaEkhator/Accented-English-Speech-Recognition-and-Transcription/README.md

 # Accented-English-Speech-Recognition-and-Transcription

 ## About The Project
 The aim of this project is to evaluate the performance of two Automatic Speech Recognition Models: Whisper and Speech2Text, on various accents, and then fine-tune these models to see if that improves their performance on selected accents.

-This project was carried out by Tapiwa Mwila, Sharadha Kasiviswanathan, and Uwaila Ekhator.
+## Contributors
+- Tapiwa Mwila
+- Sharadha Kasiviswanathan
+- Uwaila Ekhator

 ## Built With
 - Hugging Face